steel-wing/simple-digital/README.md

 # Simple Digital
 When I got my pebble smartwatch in 2016, I knew I wanted a basic digital watchface.
 I looked around for a bit, and found none that did quite what I was looking for.
 So I made one using the RockyJS framework for Javascript programming on the pebble.
-THe JavaScript implementations on the Pebble are not the most elegant, however, and aren't compatable with the oldest Pebbles, and so this is a final, perfected version of the one I made in 2017, now written in C.
+The JavaScript implementation for the Pebble was not the most elegant, however, and wasn't compatable with the oldest Pebbles, and so this is a final, perfected version of the one I made in 2017, now written in C.

 ## Screenshot
 ![origin](https://github.com/user-attachments/assets/00fd1429-fae9-4c04-a079-1514f83c583d)